Best Community Colleges in Maine

 - Southern Maine Community College offers career technical education articulation agreements that allow students to take college courses — at no charge — at one of the approved regional technical centers.

 There are two ways that students can partake in CTE study in Maine: through the member institutions of the Maine Community College System (MCCS) or through independent vocational schools and technical centers.
 MCCS schools are likely to be your best bet for accredited training, although some independent schools may have also earned accredited status for individual programs.

 Transferring from community college to one of the top four-year schools in Maine is a great way to continue your education beyond an associate degree, and the state's higher education systems have united to help guide you through the process.

-Thanks to a partnership between the Maine Community College System (MCCS) and the University of Maine System (UMS), students planning to transfer from a two-year school to a public university in Maine have a range of helpful resources:
+Thanks to a partnership between the Maine Community College System and the University of Maine System (UMS), students planning to transfer from a two-year school to a public university in Maine can access these helpful sources: